Princeton-CDH/devenv/importing-data.md

 To that end, you'll need to engage in a two step process:

-1) Drop the previous database *once you have it backed up to an SQL dump*.
+1) Drop the previous database *provided you have a backup of your empty schema*.
 The DROP command is not to be taken lightly, but it is a tool to be used.
 In your Vagrant VM as root (you can do this handily by just typing `sudo mysql`), issue the following two commands in the MySQL console.